stormpath/stormpath-documentation/source/errors.rst

 **Message**

+Login attempt failed because the Account is disabled.

 **User Message**

 *(Same as above)*

-Login attempt failed because the Account is disabled.
+**Further Information**

 During a login attempt Stormpath found an Account from the specified ``username`` or ``email``, but the Account had a status of ``DISABLED``.
 Accounts with the ``DISABLED`` status cannot login.